joshgummersall/statsd-alerting-backend/readme.md

 Here you can define a set of dispatchers to use when sending alerts.
 They can be named anything (names must be unique as it is a Javascript object).
 See the example config file for formatting.
-Each dispatcher must have a type that is one of the valid alert dispatchers (currently "slack", "pagerduty", and "log").
+Each dispatcher must have a type that is one of the valid alert dispatchers (currently "slack", "pagerduty", "hipchat", and "log").
 Each dispatcher must also include the necessary configuration for the alert dispatcher.